NCommander/openbsd-src-with-branches/gnu/llvm/docs/SourceLevelDebugging.rst

-"``-O3 -g``" gives you full debug information that is always available and accurate for reading (e.g., you get accurate stack traces despite tail call elimination and inlining), but you might lose the ability to modify the program and call functions where were optimized out of the program, or inlined away completely.
+"``-O3 -g``" gives you full debug information that is always available and accurate for reading (e.g., you get accurate stack traces despite tail call elimination and inlining), but you might lose the ability to modify the program and call functions which were optimized out of the program, or inlined away completely.

-:ref:`LLVM test suite <test-suite-quickstart>` provides a framework to test optimizer's handling of debugging information.
-It can be run like this:
+The :doc:`LLVM test-suite <TestSuiteMakefileGuide>` provides a framework to test the optimizer's handling of debugging information.
+It can be run like
+this:

 .. code-block:: bash